sosiristseng/template-hexo-next/source/_posts/adv-syntax.md

 This post shows tag plugins, an extension of Markdown syntax, in Hexo static site generator and the Next theme [documentation](https://theme-next.js.org)

+Some of the built-in tags have been dropped (gist, youtube, jsfiddle, and vimeo).
+If you use those tags in your existing blog posts, you can install `hexo-tag-embed` to continue using them with Hexo v7.0.0.

 <!-- more -->

 ## Quotes